HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-sidechains-interoperable-blockchains.md

 ## The Zendoo Protocol

 Horizen's sidechain implementation, the [Zendoo protocol](https://arxiv.org/abs/2002.01847) was released early in 2020.
 It introduces "a standardized mechanism to register and interact with separate sidechain systems.
-By interaction, we mean the Cross-Chain Transfer Protocol, which enables sending a native asset to a sidechain and receiving it back in a secure and verifiable way without the need to know anything about the internal sidechain construction or operations." - (Zendoo paper)
+By interaction, we mean the Cross-Chain Transfer Protocol, which enables sending a native asset to a sidechain and receiving it back in a secure and verifiable way without the need to know anything about the internal sidechain construction or operations."

 In more general terms, the Zendoo protocol allows a Bitcoin-based blockchain protocol to operate with any domain-specific blockchains or blockchain-like systems.
 The [blockchain protocol]({{ site.baseurl }}{% post_url /technology/expert/2022-01-03-a-protocol-to-transfer-value %}) is upgraded only once to introduce the mechanism for deploying sidechains and to enable cross-chain transfers.